 Pramila Vasudevan and Aniccha Arts are known for large-scale durational performances in public spaces.
-In this project, Vasudevan’s interest is in extremely short timeframes: the splits of a second when our bodies involuntarily react to destabilizing physical environments, such as on a sailing boat.
-Together with kinesiologist Thomas Stoffregen, they will create a setting where dancers respond to destabilizing manipulation of their immediate environment.
-For example, when a person stands in a room with moving walls, the usual effect is…
+In this project, Vasudevan’s interest was in extremely short timeframes: the splits of a second when our bodies involuntarily react to destabilizing physical environments, such as on a sailing boat.
+Together with Thomas Stoffregen of the School of Kinesiology, they created a setting where dancers responded to destabilizing manipulation of their immediate environment.
+For example, when a person stands in a room with moving walls, the…

 Target Studio: Incubator Project